sciensoft/hateoas/README.md

 ## Contributions

-Before start contributing, check our [CONTRIBUTING] guideline out, also, before doing any significant change, have a look to the existing Issues and Pull Requests, one of them may be tackling the same thing.
+Before start contributing, check our [CONTRIBUTING] guideline out, also, before doing any significant change, have a look at the existing Issues and Pull Requests, one of them may be tackling the same thing.

 ## Issues